janlv/cads-fmi-demo/DEV.md

 `create_fmu/requirements.txt`, and runs `pythonfmu` to produce the demo `Producer.fmu` and `Consumer.fmu` files under `fmu/models/`.

+Helper scripts stream the last few log lines by default; export `CADS_LOG_TAIL_LINES=0` if you prefer the full command output instead of the rolling “tail window”.

+Because the runtime FMU executor is pure Go/FM IL (no embedded Python interpreter), the FMUs must include exporter binaries that link against `libpython`.
+Upstream `pythonfmu` builds its exporter as a regular CPython extension, so we patch the installed copy **immediately after pip install** (`create_fmu/patch_pythonfmu_export.py`).
+The script rewrites `pythonfmu-export/CMakeLists.txt` to request the `Development.Embed` component and link `Python3::Python`, then rebuilds via `build_unix.sh`.
+The helper script invokes the patch before every FMU build, and the Docker/installer workflows do the same so all environments stay consistent.

 Tips:

 - Delete `create_fmu/.venv` when upgrading Python or `requirements.txt`.